-Parameter WLAN Bridging features IAPP Enables the Inter-Access Point Protocol feature Pre-auth Enables the pre-authentication mechanism for roaming clients (if supported by the client)
+Parameter WLAN Bridging features IAPP Enables the Inter-Access Point Protocol feature Pre-auth Enables the pre-authentication mechanism for roaming clients (if supported by the client).
+Pre-auth is only supported with WPA2- Enterprise with CCMP

 5.3.5.
 Software Bridges